She wrote, “I am very very new to homeschooling . . .” and asked for help.

 — Phonics and Handwriting (letter formation).

-In my course “Letters Sounds Words,” I integrate phonics and handwriting as I teach the 70 Orton phonograms (sound-symbol correspondents) using picture cards, phonogram flash cards, cornmeal writing, and play dough / clay letter formation.
+In my K course, “Letters Sounds Words,” I integrate phonics, phonemic awareness, alphabet awareness, spelling, how to sound out words, sentence writing, and handwriting in each lesson.
+I teach the 70 Orton phonograms (sound-symbol correspondents) using picture cards, phonogram flash cards, cornmeal writing, and play dough / clay letter formation.
 I also use music, recitation, and charts throughout the lessons.
-I created the course “The Phonograms” for first grade and the course “The English Code” for second grade and above.
-I recommend it for grades 2-5, for struggling readers or struggling writers at any grade level, and for English learners of any age (ESL, EFL, ESOL, ELL).
+Using much of the same content with a more advanced focus on skills, I created the course “The Phonograms” for first grade and the course “The English Code” for second grade and above.
+I recommend “The English Code” for all students grades 2 and above as a review, for struggling readers or struggling writers at any grade level, and for English learners of any age (ESL, EFL, ESOL, ELL).
 Instruction is systematic and explicit.
-The English code is frontloaded, and mastery will come as it is used to sound out words to both read and write.
+The English code is frontloaded, and mastery comes as it is used to sound out words to both read and write.
 Application to words is made in all three of these courses.
+These courses are followed by our Word Study Series.

 — Word Study (spelling).

 What about educational websites and apps?
 We haven’t used any apps.
 And I don’t usually recommend educational websites because we limited screen times to virtual courses we enrolled in.
 There is one website that we did use with PreK — Grade 2: Starfall.com .
-The content and approach to learning phonics and decoding words is very compatible with my foundation literacy instruction.
+The content and approach to learning phonics and decoding words in Starfall activities is very compatible with my foundation literacy instruction.

 — Grammar.